GiulioRossetti/cdlib/docs/installing.rst

 Advanced
 ^^^^^^^^

-Due to some strict requirements, the installation of a subset of optional dependencies is left outside the previous procedures.
+Due to strict requirements, installing a subset of optional dependencies is left outside the previous procedures.

 ----------
 graph-tool
 ----------

 ``CDlib`` integrates the support for SBM models offered by ``graph-tool``.
-To install it refer to the official `documentation <https://git.skewed.de/count0/graph-tool/wikis/installation-instructions>`_ and install the conda-forge version of the package (or the deb version if in a *nix system).
+To install it, refer to the official `documentation <https://git.skewed.de/count0/graph-tool/wikis/installation-instructions>`_ and install the conda-forge version of the package (or the deb version if in a *nix system).

 ------
 ASLPAw
 ------

-Since its 2.1.0 release ``ASLPAw`` relies on ``gmpy2`` whose installation through pip is not easy to automatize due to some C dependencies.
+Since its 2.1.0 release, ``ASLPAw`` relies on ``gmpy2``, whose installation through pip is difficult to automate due to some C dependencies.
-To address such issue test the following recipe:
+To address such an issue, test the following recipe:

 .. code-block:: python

     conda install gmpy2
     pip install shuffle_graph>=2.1.0 similarity-index-of-label-graph>=2.0.1 ASLPAw>=2.1.0

-In case ASLPAw installation fails, please refer to the official ``gmpy2`` `repository <https://gmpy2.readthedocs.io/en/latest/intro.html#installation>`_.
+If ASLPAw installation fails, please refer to the official ``gmpy2`` `repository <https://gmpy2.readthedocs.io/en/latest/intro.html#installation>`_.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Optional Dependencies (Conda package)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``CDlib`` relies on a few packages not available through conda: to install them please use pip.
+``CDlib`` relies on a few packages unavailable through conda: to install them, please use pip.

 .. code-block:: python